Emergency Financial Assistance

 BDFNC recognizes that it is important that individuals with bleeding disorders have a Medical ID tag.
 Medical IDs come in many forms, including dog tags and bracelets.
 Emergency responders are trained to look for a Medical ID and then contact the Medical ID organization to obtain the person’s medical information to ensure proper treatment.
 This can be lifesaving in an emergency situation!

 BDFNC has contracted with American Medical ID to provide one Medical ID and a lifetime membership to any person living in North Carolina with a bleeding disorder or who goes to an NC Hemophilia Treatment Center.
 Additional jewelry can be purchased from the company.
-Contact the BDFNC office at email@example.com to find out more information and receive an application form.
+For budgetary reasons, BDFNC can provide up to one (1) Medical ID jewelry every two calendar years per patient.
+Exceptions may be made on a case-by-case basis.
+Please use this online form to request a Medical ID or email email@example.com for a PDF application.

 Grants are available to qualified family members of persons diagnosed with a bleeding disorder.
 Grants are available for the National Hemophilia Foundation (NHF) Bleeding Disorders Conference, the Hemophilia Federation of America (HFA) Symposium, and NHF Washington Days; other national events may be included as approved by the BDFNC Board.
 BDFNC believes these events are wonderful opportunities to meet other families and help to educate all persons affected by a bleeding disorder.